japila-books/spark-sql-internals/docs/spark-sql-EnsureRequirements.md

 Internally, `ensureDistributionAndOrdering` takes the following from the input physical `operator`:

-* link:spark-sql-SparkPlan.adoc#requiredChildDistribution[required partition requirements] for the children
+* link:SparkPlan.md#requiredChildDistribution[required partition requirements] for the children

-* link:spark-sql-SparkPlan.adoc#requiredChildOrdering[required sort ordering] per the required partition requirements per child
+* link:SparkPlan.md#requiredChildOrdering[required sort ordering] per the required partition requirements per child

 * child physical plans

 NOTE: The number of requirements for partitions and their sort ordering has to match the number and the order of the child physical plans.

-`ensureDistributionAndOrdering` matches the operator's required partition requirements of children (`requiredChildDistributions`) to the children's link:spark-sql-SparkPlan.adoc#outputPartitioning[output partitioning] and (in that order):
+`ensureDistributionAndOrdering` matches the operator's required partition requirements of children (`requiredChildDistributions`) to the children's link:SparkPlan.md#outputPartitioning[output partitioning] and (in that order):

 .
 If the child satisfies the requested distribution, the child is left unchanged